-If you’ve done much “bee reading” in the past few years, you’ve probably come across a fascinating history by Tammy Horn entitled Bees in America: How the Honey Bee Shaped a Nation, which was published by the University Press of Kentucky in 2005.
-The book was a great success that helped launch Horn’s next project.
+If you’ve done much “bee reading” in the past few years, you’ve probably come across a fascinating history by Tammy Horn.
+Entitled Bees in America: How the Honey Bee Shaped a Nation, it was published by the University Press of Kentucky in 2005.
+The book was a great success that helped launch Horn’s next project, Apiforestion.

 Before the introduction of parasitic mites in the 1980s, bees in this area of the south thrived on abundant forests of black locust, sourwood, chestnut, tulip popular, and wildflowers.
 But the bee populations never recovered and the beekeepers who sold honey, candles, and soap at roadside stands virtually disappeared.
 By replanting strip mines with nectar-rich trees, supplementing the area with native wildflowers, and breeding queens that are suitable for the local environment, the group hopes to re-establish beekeeping as a local way of life.